 The future kings of the Northern and Southern Kingdoms will be no better.
-To the north, each and every one without exception were complete failures, getting steadily worse with each generation.
-To the south, most were disasters, with only a few attempting to get Judah back on the right path.
+To the north, each and every one without exception were complete failures, getting worse with each generation.
+To the south, most were disasters, with only the occasional attempts to get Judah back on the right path.